Generic Name: onabotulinumtoxina (ON-a-BOT-ue-LYE-num-TOX-in-AY)

 - Botox Cosmetic should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Botox Cosmetic while you are pregnant.
-It is not known if Botox Cosmetic is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Botox Cosmetic, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Botox Cosmetic: